Paul G. Hatfield

 Paul Gerhart Hatfield (April 29, 1928 – July 3, 2000) was an American attorney, politician, and jurist.
 He served briefly as United States Senator from Montana in 1978, and then as a United States district judge of the United States District Court for the District of Montana.

 Early life and education

-Born in Great Falls, Montana, Hatfield attended the College of Great Falls (now University of Great Falls).
+Born in Great Falls, Montana, Hatfield attended the College of Great Falls (now University of Providence).
 He served in the United States Army Signal Corps with the 181st Signal Depot Company, from 1951 to 1953, including in Korea during the Korean War from 1952 to 1953.
 He received a Bachelor of Laws from the Alexander Blewett III School of Law at the University of Montana in Missoula in 1955.

 Career

 Hatfield was admitted to the Montana bar that same year, commencing his practice in Great Falls.
 He was chief deputy county attorney for Cascade County from 1959 to 1960 and served as judge of the Eighth Judicial District from 1961 to 1976.
 He was elected Chief Justice of the Montana Supreme Court in the 1976 general election, defeating long-time Associate Justice Wesley Castles with a vote of 199,536 (67.5%) to 95,947 (32.5%), taking office in January 1977.